Waco siege: Documentaries

+Dramatizations

+Independent film director, Hal Hartley, wrote and directed Soon, a stage play depicting the events inside the compound in 1998.
+It was first commissioned by, and first performed at the Salzberg Festival in Austria.
+Soon was first performed in the U.S. in Orange County, California at the Segerstrom Center for the Arts in 2001.

 In 2018, the miniseries Waco premiered on Paramount Network, dramatizing both the Waco siege and the 1992 siege at Ruby Ridge.
 It received mixed reviews, with critics praising the direction and performances but criticizing the show's overly sympathetic portrayal of Koresh.

 Songs

 Grant Lee Buffalo's 1994 album Mighty Joe Moon opening track "Lone Star Song" directly references the siege.

 Two heavy metal bands wrote songs about the Davidian standoff: Machine Head's "Davidian" opened their debut album Burn My Eyes and Sepultura’s "Amen" was the fourth track from their Chaos A.D. album.
 Native American activist Russell Means included a song about the siege on his 2007 album The Radical, titled "Waco: The White Man's Wounded Knee".

 Punk rock band No use for a name wrote "51 days" about the massacre, and as a reference to how long the standoff lasted from their 1995 album ¡Leche con carne!.

 Hard rock band AC/DC wrote Burnin Alive about the massacre, released in their 1995 album Ballbreaker.

 Hip hop duo Heavy Metal Kings, featuring Vinnie Paz of Jedi Mind Tricks and Ill Bill, reference the siege in their song Impaled Nazarene from their 2011 self-titled debut.
 Ill Bill recounts Koresh's story, portraying him in a positive light.
 The track ends with an audio clip of Koresh talking as the music fades out over the last moment.
 Jedi Mind Tricks has a history of incorporating mysticism and conspiracy theories into his music, and he also incorporated them into the song Blood In Blood Out from the 2003 album Visions of Gandhi raps "I like blood/ I like tastin' ya flesh/ I like slugs/ I like David Koresh."

 Also in 2011, British indie rock band the Indelicates released a concept album, David Koresh Superstar, about Koresh and the Waco siege.

 Japanese doom metal band Church of Misery released a song about Koresh and the Waco Siege on their 2023 album Born Under a Mad Sign entitled "Come and Get Me Sucker (David Koresh)."
 The song also includes an audio sample from an interview between Koresh and journalist Martin King that originally aired on the Australian television program A Current Affair.

 The closing track for Ethel Cain's 2025 album Willoughby Tucker, I'll Always Love You, "Waco, Texas", is named after the Waco siege.

 On the 5th of September 2025 the Swiss Thrash metal group XONOR released the song "Waco", which is themed all around the siege.